ScottGibb/LED-Strip-Controller-Firmware/README.md

 ├───src
 └───test
 ```
+- docs: holds all diagrams and pictures related to the project
+- include: Holds the main header file responsible for the high-level aspects of the project
 - lib: contains all private libraries for the project.
 - src: contains the main application source code
 - test: contains all of the unit tests for the project.